EmiliaFili/nano-s/docs/apps/blog.rst

 -------------------

 NANO_BLOG_USE_TAGS (optional)
-    Set to True to use `django-taggit` or `django-tagging` if either is installed. ``django-taggit`` will be preferred if both are installed.
+    Set to True to use `django-taggit` if it is installed.

     **Default**: Not set